SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 **Note:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
 :::

-When using GitHub, you can use 4 spaces to indent a task and get a clear separation between task and response.
+When using GitHub, you can use 4 spaces to indent a task and get clear separation between task and response.
 You can also use a "&gt;" symbol to achieve a similar result.

 ![Figure: How to write indentations with GitHub](githubindentwrite.jpg "githubIndentWrite")